Skip to Content

 Having yarn dreads installed by a professional hairstylist will cost you between $250 and $600, depending on the length and thickness of your dreads.

 If you DIY your dreads, the cost is relatively affordable.
 How much yarn you will need for your dreads also depends on the length and thickness you want.
-Typically, you will need 1-2 packages of yarn.
+Typically, you will need 4 to 8 skeins (rolls) of yarn, depending on your desired length and thickness.
 A good rule of thumb is to buy twice as much as you think you need to be safe.

 What’s the difference between yarn and synthetic dreads?